 The good news is this doesn’t have to be a drastic overhaul.
 If you’re exercising, you just want to make changes to your routine, exercise order, duration, or repetitions.

 At the very least, you want to do at least what you did last workout, plus a little more.
 If you ran for 30 minutes, go for 32 next time.
 If you did 10 repetitions of an exercise, go for 11 or 12.

 You can change the order of the exercises you do, perform some cardio before strength training, add in some high-intensity intervals, or shorten your rest periods between sets.
 The main thing is to give a bit of a shock to your body in order for it to change.

-Weight loss plateaus will happen, it’s just all about being prepared for when they strike.
+Weight loss plateaus will happen; it’s just all about being prepared for when they strike.
 Getting an understanding of why they happen is important to progress past them.
-What’s also important is realizing how your body works, and what it needs in order for it to respond favourably to exercise and diet.
+What’s also important is realizing how your body works, and what it needs in order for it to respond favorably to exercise and diet.

 A weight-loss plateau can be overcome with changes in activity, addressing lifestyle issues, and keeping the diet as clean as possible.
 Recognizing when stress has overwhelmed you, sleep is being neglected, and you need a break will go a long way in helping combat weight loss plateaus.